delivered the opinion of the court:

 Eiben did not review any blueprints related to the building in formulating his opinion.
 He did not pour water on the roof and did not observe any drainage patterns.
 He did not make measurements and specifically did not measure the roof’s overhang.
 Eiben stated that his opinion regarding “ice damming” was consistent with several citations issued by the City of Chicago regarding inadequate heating of the building.
 Eiben stated that inadequate heating conditions causes an uneven distribution of thermal transmission, leading to prime conditions for “ice damming.”
 However, Eiben could not testify whether the citations were issued at the time of plaintiff’s fall or if the inadequate heating conditions had been remedied prior to plaintiff’s fall.
 He could not testify to a reasonable degree of architectural or scientific certainty that “ice damming” occurred around the time of plaintiff’s injury.
 Eiben stated that “ice damming” was consistent with one of the depositions he had reviewed, but stated that he in no way relied on the deposition to form his opinion.
 He could not recall whose testimony was consistent with the occurrence of “ice damming.”

-After reviewing Eiben's opinions and factual basis therefore, and hearing extended arguments from both parties, the trial court barred Eiben from trial.
-The trial court found that Eiben's testimony was not admissible because he had "no rational basis for his opinions."
+After reviewing Eiben’s opinions and factual basis therefor, and hearing extended arguments from both parties, the trial court barred Eiben from trial.
+The trial court found that Eiben’s testimony was not admissible because he had “no rational basis for his opinions.”
 Incorporated into that ruling was the transcript from the hearing.

-In ruling to bar Eiben's opinion testimony, the trial court firstly found that Eiben's opinions could not be based upon his 2005 inspection because he never inspected the roof as it existed at the time of plaintiff's injury, since the entire roof was replaced in 2000.
-With regard to Eiben's opinion that the "peel and stick" repairs were ineffective, the trial court found that Eiben never examined the repairs, since, again, the entire roof was replaced prior to his inspection.
-With regard to Eiben's *660 alternate opinion, that an unnatural accumulation of ice occurred on plaintiff's porch due to an inadequate drainage system and "ice damming," the trial court found that Eiben did not offer any explanation as to why the building's drainage system was inadequate and could not testify to a reasonable degree of architectural or scientific certainty that "ice damming" occurred around the time of plaintiff's injury.
+In ruling to bar Eiben’s opinion testimony, the trial court firstly found that Eiben’s opinions could not be based upon his 2005 inspection because he never inspected the roof as it existed at the time of plaintiff’s injury, since the entire roof was replaced in 2000.
+With regard to Eiben’s opinion that the “peel and stick” repairs were ineffective, the trial court found that Eiben never examined the repairs, since, again, the entire roof was replaced prior to his inspection.
+With regard to Eiben’s

 The trial court also found that although certain depositions could have supplied a factual basis for Eiben’s opinions, Eiben stated that he did not rely on any depositions to formulate his opinions.

-We note that plaintiff conceded that there is no foundation for Eiben to testify about the drainage system, including the building's gutter system.
-In plaintiff's counsel's words, Eiben could not testify regarding the drainage system because "the water never reached the gutters."
+We note that plaintiff conceded that there is no foundation for Eiben to testify about the drainage system, including the building’s gutter system.
+In plaintiffs counsel’s words, Eiben could not testify regarding the drainage system because “the water never reached the gutters.”

 The matter was tried before a jury without Eiben’s testimony.
 The jury returned a verdict in favor of defendant.